WebAssembly/design/FutureFeatures.md

 ### Linear memory bigger than 4 GiB

-The WebAssembly MVP will support the wasm32 mode of WebAssembly, with linear memory sizes up to 4 GiB using 32-bit linear memory indices.
-To support larger sizes, the wasm64 mode of WebAssembly will be added in the future, supporting much greater linear memory sizes using 64-bit linear memory indices. wasm32 and wasm64 are both just modes of WebAssembly, to be selected by a flag in a module header, and don't imply any semantics differences outside of how linear memory is handled.
-Platforms will also have APIs for querying which of wasm32 and wasm64 are supported.
+The WebAssembly MVP supports linear memories with 32-bit indices in the MVP, which means it's limited to 4 GiB per memory.
+To support larger sizes, memories that use 64-bit indices will be added in the future, supporting much greater linear memory sizes.

 Of course, the ability to actually allocate this much memory will always be subject to dynamic resource availability.

-It is likely that wasm64 will initially support only 64-bit linear memory indices, and wasm32 will leave 64-bit linear memory indices unsupported, so that implementations don't have to support multiple index sizes in the same instance.
-However, operators with 32-bit indices and operators with 64-bit indices will be given separate names to leave open the possibility of supporting both in the same instance in the future.

 ### Source maps integration